 Overcome the symptoms of polycystic ovary syndrome with accurate diagnosis and treatment

-Polycystic ovary syndrome (PCOS) is a condition that causes hormonal imbalances, metabolism problems and infertility in women.
+Polycystic ovary syndrome (PCOS) is a condition that causes irregular cycles and infertility in women.
 Our San Antonio fertility doctors have the experience and knowledge to diagnose and treat this common syndrome, which affects about 1 in 10 women of childbearing age.
 Although PCOS can cause infertility, it is treatable.

 What are the symptoms of polycystic ovary syndrome?

-Our San Antonio fertility doctors know that each PCOS patient is unique because the symptoms of the syndrome vary.
+Our San Antonio fertility doctors know that each PCOS patient is unique because the symptoms of polycystic ovary syndrome vary.
 However, some of the most common symptoms include irregular or absent menstrual cycles, excessive body and facial hair, acne, difficulty losing weight, thinning hair and infertility.

 Our San Antonio fertility doctors may rely on a woman’s health history, physical exam, pelvic exam, pelvic ultrasound and blood work to make a diagnosis.
 To diagnose PCOS, a woman must have two of the following symptoms: